hypertidy/graticule/README.md

 Create the graticule as polygons
 --------------------------------

 Continuing from the sea ice example, build the graticule grid as actual polygons.
-Necessarily the xlim/ylim option is ignored since we otherwise have not specified sensibly closed polygonal rings.
+Necessarily the `xlim/ylim` option is ignored since we have not specified sensibly closed polygonal rings where there are under or over laps.

 ``` r
 polargrid <- graticule(lons = c(meridians, 180), lats = parallels,  proj = projection(ice), tiles = TRUE)